 If you’re looking for a team, or if your team is looking for a player, please don’t hesitate to contact the organizers for some match-making!

-1. Forming a team: A team consists of three players of which one is nominated as captain.
+1. Forming a team: A team consists of five players of which one is nominated as captain.
 The captain is responsible for the matchup-process and contact person for the team.
 A team must have a name and must bring printed/readable versions of their lists.
 If you have a team you should tell us which team you are in when signing up, if you don't have a team or are missing players for your team, tell us and we will help you to create a team.

 2. Selecting lists: Each player constructs two 75 points lists following the normal Steamroller restrictions.